-We have audited the accompanying financial statements of the City of Miramar Consolidated Retirement Plan & Trust (the "Plan") which comprise of the statements of fiduciary net position as of September 30, 2023 and 2022, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the City of Miramar Consolidated Retirement Plan & Trust (the "Plan") which comprise of the statements of fiduciary net position as of September 30, 2024 and 2023, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the City of Miramar Management Retirement Plan as of September 30, 2023 and 2022, and the related changes in its fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of September 30, 2024 and 2023, and the related changes in its fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.